APSK15743U Elective course - Psychology of Morality: An experimental approach to the study of Moral behavior

 - Type of assessment

 - Written assignmentFinal exam: Free written exam to be handed in at the end of the course.
-Students are asked to write a 5-page (APA-guidelines) review paper on a self-chosen topic that was subject in one of the sessions.
+Students are asked to write a (APA-guidelines) review paper on a self-chosen topic that was subject in one of the sessions.
 The review paper should provide an overview of the current research knowledge.

 The exam can only be taken individually.